Need something to take your BBQ ribs to the next level? Here are 7 of the best woods to use at your next smoking cook-off.

 Get it right, and you’ll be able to pair some wonderfully beautiful flavors with your meat.
 Get it wrong though and you could end up with some really bizarre flavor profiles, and ruin the texture of your meat.

-Here’s my guide to the 7 best woods to use for smoking ribs.
+Here’s my guide to the 7 best types of wood for smoking ribs.

 Hickory

-Hickory often makes its way onto any list of the best woods pellets for smoking, but it’s such a rich and dependable wood to use that it undoubtedly deserve its place.
+Hickory often makes its way onto any list of the best smoking woods, but it’s such a rich and dependable wood to use that it undoubtedly deserve its place as the best wood for smoking ribs.

-It’s particularly popular in the South and Midwest of the USA, and chances are that if you’ve had any smoked BBQ from these regions then you will have had something infused with hickory smoke.
+It’s particularly popular in the South and Midwest of the USA, and chances are that if you’ve had any smoked BBQ from these regions then you will have had something cooked over hickory smoke.

-It has a really hearty, sweet and even slightly bacon-like flavor.
+It has an unmistakably hearty, sweet and even slightly bacon-like flavor.

 It’s a heavy wood that can generate a lot of smoke, so you need to be careful when using it.
 Unlike smoked brisket, ribs don’t offer an awful lot of meat, so it’s important that we don’t overexpose it to too much smoke otherwise all of the meat’s natural flavors will be overpowered.